test-bench/website/user-guide/recipes.md

 end
 ```

 TestBench never modifies Ruby's `Object` class.
-It modifies Ruby's `main` object, which is Ruby's runner.
-The only effect of activating TestBench is the addition of a method named `context` to the `main` object.
+It modifies Ruby's `main` object, which is Ruby's script runner.
+The effect of activating TestBench is the addition of the methods `context`, `test`, `assert`, `refute`, `assert_raises`, `refute_raises`, and `comment`,  to the `main` object.

-The `main` object is just the runner object where Ruby executes script files.
-Adding TestBench's rather small API to the runner is extremely unlikely to cause the problems experienced when test frameworks presume to modify `Object`, `BasicObject`, or `Kernel`, which causes sweeping changes to the entire Ruby environment, and all the classes and objects within it.
+The `main` object is just the runner object within which Ruby executes script files.
+Adding TestBench's rather small API to the runner is extremely unlikely to cause the problems experienced when test frameworks presume to modify `Object`, `BasicObject`, or `Kernel`, which causes sweeping changes to the entire Ruby environment and all the classes and objects within it.

 ## Randomize Test Execution Order